jackli921/jackli921/README.md

 ---

-To me, Learning to code is as much of an outward exploration as it is an inward endeavor.
+To me, learning to code is as much of an outward exploration as it is an inward endeavor.
 It's making a statement against my own beliefs about what I can or can't do.
 In doing so, I hope I could evolve, and in the process, inspire others to do the same.